 Roberts (2018) argues for a robustness approach to the analysis of adaptivity of languages to their environment.
 This entails, among other things, the test of pertinent hypotheses against different datasets and the use of different statistical methods to assess if, or to what extent, analyses converge on similar results.
-Rather than a single outcome, this yields a “space of results” that jointly give an idea of the robustness of the tested hypothesis, which should ideally not be developed ad hoc but be based on already existing theorizing or experimental evidence.
-Another hallmark of this approach is its reliance on incremental research: by testing already developed hypotheses on a different dataset against which they have not yet been evaluated, and by systematically comparing it with a conceptually different alternative that was not yet been evaluated statistically, our contribution fits squarely within this approach.
+Rather than a single outcome, this yields a “space of results” that jointly gives an idea of the robustness of the tested hypothesis, which should ideally not be developed ad-hoc, but instead be based on already existing theoretical arguments and experimental evidence.
+Another hallmark of our approach is its reliance on incremental research: by testing already developed hypotheses on a different dataset against which they have not yet been evaluated, and by systematically comparing it with a conceptually different alternative that was not yet been evaluated statistically, our contribution fits squarely within this approach.

-On this basis, a Bayesian mixed effects logistic regression showed that altitude has a larger effect on the probability of finding ejective consonants in a language than it does on uvulars, though by-area and by-family treatments did not allow to replicate the overall stronger effect of altitude on the posterior probability of the mixed model.
-Given this result, we have modelled the phylogenetic evolution of both classes of sounds in two large families of Eurasia, Indo-European and Sino-Tibetan, and have couched the interpretation of the results of the phylogenetic analysis in a selective qualitative survey of the pertinent literature.
-This survey suggested a strong role of language contact in the evolution of ejectives in Indo-European and of uvulars in both Indo-European and Sino-Tibetan.
-This is a situation that is at odds with the scenario that would be predicted by the alternative explanation for the distribution which, instead of arguing for adaptiveness of linguistic structure to environmental givens, would consider elevation as a proxy to sociolinguistic isolation.
+On this basis, a Bayesian mixed effects logistic regression showed that altitude has a larger effect on the probability of finding ejective consonants in a language than it does on uvulars, though by-area and by-family treatments did not allow us to replicate the overall stronger effect of altitude on the posterior probability of the mixed model.
+Given this result, we have modelled the phylogenetic evolution of both classes of sounds in two large families of Eurasia (Indo-European and Sino-Tibetan) and have couched the interpretation of our results of the phylogenetic analysis in a selective qualitative survey of the pertinent literature.
+This survey suggests a strong role of language contact in the diachronic development of ejectives in Indo-European and of uvulars in both Indo-European and Sino-Tibetan.
+This is a situation that is at odds with the scenario that would be predicted by the alternative explanation for the distribution, which instead of arguing for adaptiveness of linguistic structure to environmental givens, would consider elevation as a proxy to sociolinguistic isolation.
 Both ejectives and uvulars seem to be prone to spread across language boundaries in language contact situations.
 Maddieson (2013b) notes similar behavior for clicks and labiovelars: “the evolution or adoption of sounds of these two classes in the sound system of a language is strongly influenced by hearing these sounds in other languages spoken in the same area” and the same thus, seems to be true for the two classes of segments which we investigate here.
-Together with the weak predictive power of altitude on the distribution of uvulars in the Bayesian modelling, this result leads to increased doubts regarding the sociolinguistic isolation account, at least in the rather simplistic manner in which it is presently operationalized.
+Together with the weak predictive power of altitude on the distribution of uvulars in our Bayesian modelling, our result leads to increased doubt regarding the sociolinguistic isolation account, at least in the rather simplistic manner in which it is presently operationalized.
 But also ejectives have been shown to figure prominently as the targets of replication in contact situation – analogously to the case of Ossetic and, more controversially, Eastern Armenian, they are likely to have been transferred from Aymaran to Quechuan languages in southern Peru and Bolivia in a situation of intense language contact.
 This is not in principle incompatible with the idea that ejectives are adaptive in high-altitude environments as they may spread in language contact precisely because of their adaptive value.
-However, as we have noted, before accepting this, it would be necessary to specify the relationship between language contact and adaptiveness in the theoretical framework, as this relationship often remains blurry and ambigous in extant work.
+However, as we have noted, before accepting this idea fully, it would be necessary to specify the relationship between language contact and adaptiveness in a theoretical framework, as this relationship often remains blurry and ambiguous in extant work.